Recipes & Formulasintermediateprofessional bakers and confectioners9 min read

 • Hydration: a liquid levain is ~100%; a stiff levain is 50–75% (Andrew Janjigian builds stiff levains at 70% for white flour, 75% for whole-grain).
 Liquid ripens faster and milder; stiff ripens slower, leans acetic, and tolerates a wider window.

 • Seed %: less seed = slower, sharper.
-At ~21°C: 5–10% seed → 16+ h; 20% → 12–14 h; 50% → 5–6 h; 100% (a 1:1:1 build) → 3–4 h at 25–26°C (table-levain-inoculation).
+At ~21°C: 5–10% seed → 16+ h; 20% → 12–14 h; 50% → 5–6 h; 100% (a 1:1:1 build) → 3–4 h at 25–26°C (see the levain-inoculation table below).

-formula-levain-build gives both versions; the worked liquid build (250 g flour + 250 g water + 50 g ripe starter → ~550 g levain, ripe in ~12 h at 21°C) feeds the country loaf below.
+The levain-build formula card below gives both versions; the worked liquid build (250 g flour + 250 g water + 50 g ripe starter → ~550 g levain, ripe in ~12 h at 21°C) feeds the country loaf below.
 Start or maintain the culture from a pure sourdough starter (Böcker Reinzucht-Sauerteig, Lesaffre Saf-Levain LV1 / Livendo LV-2) or a ready wheat sourdough (Puratos Sapore Fidelio).

-formula-country-sourdough-levain is the canonical Tartine-style loaf: 90% white + 10% whole wheat flour, 75% water, 20% liquid levain and 2% salt.
+The country-sourdough-levain formula card below is the canonical Tartine-style loaf: 90% white + 10% whole wheat flour, 75% water, 20% liquid levain and 2% salt.
 Bakers quote the levain at 20% of the recipe flour by convention; counting the levain's own flour and water in, the true hydration is ~77% and the PFF is ~9%.
 One key food-safety/handling note: a young levain (just doubled) needs roughly 30% more prefermented flour than a mature one to proof at the same rate.

 When there's no time to build: the one-step shortcut

-formula-otentic-shortcut uses Puratos O-tentic Durum, an active dried sourdough component that both acidifies and leavens, at the manufacturer's 4% on flour with added water and salt — no separate preferment, no overnight wait.
+The O-tentic shortcut formula card below uses Puratos O-tentic Durum, an active dried sourdough component that both acidifies and leavens, at the manufacturer's 4% on flour with added water and salt — no separate preferment, no overnight wait.
 It will not match a mature levain's depth, but it is repeatable and fast.
 For pure flavour without leavening, Zeelandia "Sourdough Dry" (Superkwas) is a dried wheat-rye acidifier dosed around 1.3% on flour alongside your normal yeast.

-Allergen and food-safety flags (for human review): every wheat and rye flour here contains gluten; Domson Type 550 also carries a trace soy/lupine/mustard risk; Windrush carries a soya-contamination risk.
+Allergen and food-safety flags: every wheat and rye flour here contains gluten; Domson Type 550 also carries a trace soy/lupine/mustard risk; Windrush carries a soya-contamination risk.
 Benevia declares no allergens, but sulphites are present in the molasses used in its production (below the labelling threshold — actual ppm undisclosed; request quantified data from Lesaffre before use with allergen-sensitive customers).
 O-tentic Durum contains gluten (wheat), with possible mustard cross-contamination and is made on a line that also handles tartrazine (E102) — confirm with Puratos whether cross-contamination levels require an E102 declaration and the children's attention advisory under Regulation 1333/2008 Annex V. Superkwas contains gluten (wheat, rye) and may contain barley/oat/spelt, egg, soya, milk and sesame — the spec on file is dated January 2019; sesame became a mandatory EU allergen (Regulation 2021/571) from February 2023, so a current post-2023 Superkwas spec is required before including the sesame 'may contain' statement in customer allergen declarations.
 Fermipan Red is declared gluten-free; confirm against the current delivery certificate before use in a certified gluten-free production environment.
 Flour must be heat-treated — never tasted raw.
 Confirm all allergen statements against the current delivery documentation before use.

 Choosing and converting yeast